 This policy has been subject to thorough consultation with the whole-school community including pupils, parents/carers, staff, school governors and where relevant appropriate members of the wider community such as medical professionals and faith leaders.
-We have also taken into account the statutory content delivered at secondary education, and which our children will be taught from Year 7 onwards.

 The policy is based on Norfolk County Council model policy guidance, but is also discussed and amended by a sub-committee of our parent governors- led by an appointed Governor lead with extensive experience in primary teaching- and then shared with parents through an annual information evening held in the half-term prior to teaching the core aspects of relationship and sex education.
 Intended curriculum teaching resources (from Norfolk RSHE pack) are available to be shared with parent governors and parents at the information evening or on request.